List of Cthulhu Mythos deities: Yog-Sothoth

 At the end of Lovecraft's last story, "The Haunter of the Dark", the protagonist Robert Blake calls on Yog-Sothoth to save him from the eponymous malign entity that he has let loose.

 Yomagn'tho

-Yomagn'tho (The Feaster from the Stars, That Which Relentlessly Waits Outside) is a malevolent being who wishes nothing more than the destruction of humanity for unknown reasons.
+Yomagn'tho (The Feaster from the Stars, That Which Relentlessly Waits Outside) is an Outer God who is a malevolent being who wishes nothing more than the destruction of humanity for unknown reasons.
 He waits in his home dimension in Pherkard, until he is summoned to Earth.
 When first summoned, Yomagn'tho appears as a small ball of fire that quickly expands to a large circle of fire with three flaming inner petals.
 The reptilian burrowing folk, the Rhygntu, are known to worship this malignant deity.
+He is described as being equal to Cthugha in terms of power.